 The two official languages in Barcelona are Spanish and Catalan.
 But what if you only speak English?
+Can you even get a job in Barcelona?
 You are dying to live and work in this amazing city (and who can blame you) but don’t speak the language.

-The good news is that because of this you will find many stores and local people who speak English and you won’t have any problem getting by day to day without being able to speak the local languages.
+The good news is that because of this you will find many stores and local people who speak English and you won’t have any problem getting by day to day, without being able to speak the local languages.

 Your best bet for finding an English-speaking job is working for an international company.
 Luckily, Barcelona is home to various international companies where English is the main language spoken in the office.

-Bars, restaurants and hotels are always on the lookout for help, especially in the summer months.
-However, you should bear in mind that for some positions such as receptionists you will be required to speak Spanish in order to communicate with local people.
+Bars, restaurants and hotels in the city centre are always on the lookout for help, especially in the summer months.
+However, you should bear in mind that for some positions, such as receptionists, you will be required to speak Spanish in order to communicate with local people.

-Another option is applying to be a nanny or au pair as many families are looking for English speakers to help their children learn the language.
-This can be a great option as you can also pick up some Spanish from the kids and family!
+Another option is applying to be a nanny or au pair, as many families are looking for English speakers to help their children learn the language.
+This can be a great option, as you can also pick up some Spanish from the kids and family!

-The government here offers free classes, although you need to have a decent level of Spanish beforehand as the classes are given entirely in Catalan.
+The government here offers free classes, although you need to have a decent level of Spanish beforehand, as the classes are given entirely in Catalan.